dogweather/forkful/content/en/clojure/good-coding-practices/organizing-code-into-functions.md

   \ accomplish specific tasks.
 Doing this makes your code clean, easier to maintain,\u2026"
 lastmod: '2024-03-13T22:44:59.750585-06:00'
 model: gpt-4-1106-preview
-summary: "Chunking code into functions is about packaging up blocks of code that accomplish\
+summary: Chunking code into functions is about packaging up blocks of code that accomplish specific tasks.
-  \ specific tasks.
-Doing this makes your code clean, easier to maintain,\u2026"
 title: Organizing code into functions
 weight: 18
 ---